chris-whitlam/event-emit-releases/README.md

-# Relay Rocket
+# EventEmit

-A repository storing all the releases of Relay Rocket software.
+A repository storing all the releases of EventEmit software.
 Copyright owned by Christopher Whitlam.